-Whole-house gas generators can be lifesavers for homeowners who can afford the $10,000 to $20,000 or more it can take to have one installed.
-They don't generate federal energy tax credits, but tax credits of other kinds, and even reimbursements, might be available to you depending on why you need to purchase a generator, where you live and when you lived there.
+Whole-house gas generators can be lifesavers for homeowners.
+The cost varies depending on the size of the home and the type of generator.
+In 2021, the average installation cost for a whole house gas generator (diesel-powered) is $3,000-$15,000.
+They don't generate federal energy tax credits, but tax credits of other kinds, and even reimbursements, might be available to you depending on why you need to purchase a generator, where you live, and when you lived there.

 Energy Tax Credits

 While the federal government doesn't provide energy tax credits for gas generators -- preferring to focus instead on renewable energy sources like wind and solar -- some states do.
-Because natural and propane gases burn cleaner than other fossil fuels, such as oil and coal, they reduce a home's carbon footprint.
-And because a gas generator can run as easily on biomass methane gas mined from decomposing landfill waste and other biological sources as it can from natural gas mined using traditional underground extraction, you might be eligible for an additional non-taxable state grant, subsidy or tax credit if you choose that fuel source.
-Check with your state's energy and environmental authorities or an accountant to find what credits are available where you live.
+Since natural and propane gases burn cleaner than other fossil fuels, such as oil and coal, they reduce a home's carbon footprint.
+And because a gas generator can run as easily on biomass methane gas mined from decomposing landfill waste and other biological sources as it can from natural gas mined using traditional underground extraction, you might be eligible for an additional non-taxable state grant, subsidy, or tax credit if you choose that fuel source.

 Federal Tax Deductions for Medical Expenses

-According to the Internal Revenue Service, If you itemize your tax deductions, you can deduct medical and dental expenses paid to prevent, mitigate, diagnose or cure a physical or mental illness.
-A generator purchased for medical needs is tax deductible as a medical expense as long as you, or a family member who lives with you, has a documented medical condition that could become life threatening if electrical power is lost.
-Depending on your age, only expenses that exceed 7.5 to 10 percent of your adjusted gross income are eligible, and you will need to provide a letter from your doctor explaining your condition when you file your tax return.
+According to the Internal Revenue Service, if you itemize your tax deductions, you can deduct medical and dental expenses paid for yourself, your spouse, and your dependents.
+Only expenses that exceed 7.5 of your adjusted gross income are eligible.
+A generator purchased for medical needs is tax-deductible as a medical expense as long as you, or a family member who lives with you, has a documented medical condition that could become life-threatening if electrical power is lost.

 Generator Reimbursements Due to Natural Disasters